-As years passed, Redeemer expanded and contracted.
-Like many churches, its clergy have shaped the congregation, and vice versa.
-One notable period of transformation came during the 1990’s, when Philip Wilson was the rector.
-His vision of the congregation as a liberation community committed to justice began to come into focus when Eric Johnson, the son of lifelong members of the parish, contracted AIDS and came home to live out the last year of his life.
+In 1989 Eric Johnson, the son of lifelong members of the parish, contracted AIDS and came home to live out the last year of his life.
 The parish realized that AIDS was no longer about “others”; It was about them.
 Members of the parish began to take AIDS buddy training.
 This training soon found a home in the parish.
 The parish then conceived the idea of converting the stone rectory into an AIDS Residence.
 The Eric Johnson House for people living with AIDS was opened in 1993.
 An AIDS chapel was created in the church, containing Redeemer’s AIDS quilt.

-The vision of liberation and justice began to affect all of Redeemer’s commitments.
+Under Philip Wilson’s leadership, the vision of liberation and justice began to affect all of Redeemer’s commitments.
 Members of the parish made a commitment to name and address their own racism, and a Racial Dialogue Group was established.
 Martin Luther King, Jr. Sunday became a major holy day in the parish.
 King’s picture and the Black Liberation flag were placed in the nave of the church.
 Eventually a five-week liturgical Reconciliation Season, built around the songs and images of the Underground Railroad, was created to call the congregation to look at both racism and wider liberation issues.

 In 2002 Dr. Sheryl A. Kujawa-Holbrook of the Episcopal Divinity School in Cambridge, Mass., featured Redeemer’s model of diversity as one of six faith communities featured in her book, A House of Prayer for All Peoples.